oneapi-src/oneDNN/README.md

 The goal of the preview branch is to:

-* Collect feedbacks on the API design, not the implementation.
+* Collect feedback on the API design, not the implementation.
 * Demonstrate the programming model of oneDNN Graph API.
 * Show ease of use of the API for framework integration.
-* Provide product-level quality support to early adoption before merged to oneDNN master branch.
+* Provide product-level quality support to early adoption before merging to oneDNN master branch.

 The current API version aims to work with the framework graph and identify graph